Elite Ottawa chef takes recipes back to his community

 "This is a festive season, and it's in me to give," he said.
 "I'm just giving back to the community."

-He said the cooking contest drove hundreds of food enthusiasts to his Coconut Lagoon restaurant.
+The cooking contest drove hundreds of food enthusiasts to his Coconut Lagoon restaurant, he said.
 This year, he decided to share his passion for food with families who would not be able to afford a holiday meal.